leisl-schrader/methodologies/css/README.md

 		text-transform: uppercase;
 	}

-In our HTML, we only need to apply the class `.myModule--specialCase.` This way, we don't need to add multiple classes to achieve modularity.
+In our HTML, we only need to apply the class `.myModule--specialCase`.
+This way, we don't need to add multiple classes to achieve modularity.

 ### Using @extend for pattern rules ###